-- Karthik Poornima – The day falls in November – December and is celebrated with great pomp and fare.
-It is believed that on this day, Lord Shiva actually destroyed the demon kingdom of Tripura in all the three realms.
+Karthik Poornima – The day falls in November – December and comes with great pomp and fare.
+On this day, Lord Shiva actually destroyed the demon kingdom of Tripura in all the three realms.

-How to reach Bhimashankar Temple – Road, Rail and Air
+How to reach Bhimashankar Temple

 By Air- The nearest airport is the Pune Airport.
 Regular buses are available from Pune to the Temple between 5:30 AM and 4 PM.

-- By Train – The nearest well-connected railway station is Pune which is 120 km away from the Temple.
+By Train – The nearest well-connected railway station is Pune which is 120 km away from the Temple.
 One can avail the private Taxi services or the Bus services from the Pune Bus Stand to the Bhimashankar Temple.

 Where to eat